gouherdanish/gouherdanish.github.io/_posts/2024-10-07-dockerfile.md

 _Expose port_

-- We can expose a port for our app inside the container
+- We can use EXPOSE command to expose a port for our app inside the container

 ```
 EXPOSE 8501
 ```